wfg/docker-openvpn-client/README.md

 ```

 #### VPN authentication
-Your OpenVPN configuration file may not come with authentication baked in.
+Your OpenVPN configuration file may not come with authentication baked
+in.
+Below are two methods to provide the information.

-To provide OpenVPN the necessary credentials, create a file (any name will work, but this example will use `credentials.txt`) next to the OpenVPN configuration file with your username on the first line and your password on the second line.
+In both cases, create a file (any name will work, but this example will use
+`credentials.txt`) next to the OpenVPN configuration file with your
+username on the first line and your password on the second line.

 For example:
 ```